 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Cottage / 4 bedrooms / sleeps 8 Home 1381522

 3/4 bedroom detached, rural cottage with open fire, separate dining room, garage/gardens in a stunning location with 360 degree views.
 Well behaved pets are welcome.

 A fantastic 3/4 bedroom detached, rural cottage accessed via a rural track over an idyllic stream.
 Open fire, generous room sizes and stunning views.
 To the ground floor the property has w.c, drying and utility room, kitchen, dining room, living room with wood fire and double doors leading out to the well kept garden with views accross the valley to the small hamlet of Carrshield.
 The property has a games room including Pool Table, Table Football and Dartboard as well as a selection of board games, books and DVDs.

 Externally there is an eco friendly, woodfired hot tub.
 Relax in the tub and take advantage of the fantastic views and peace and quiet or take advantage of the designated dark sky area to gaze at the stars.
-A Grill cabin will be installed at the beginning of July allowing guests to cook and keep warm in a log cabin whilst experiencing the peace and quiet of the countryside.
-Contact us for details.
+A Grill cabin has been installed allowing guests to cook and keep warm in a log cabin whilst experiencing the peace and quiet of the countryside.

 To the first floor are 3 bedrooms, the master with ensuite, family bathroom and the large 3rd bedroom is split into 2 sides to provide flexible sleeping arrangements; on one side is a king size bed with a partition wall with curtains with 2 single beds on the other side.
 The property is perfect for families looking for peace and quiet and those wanting to get away from it all.
 It is situated in a rural area on the border of the 3 counties of Durham, Cumbria and Northumberland.